A dumb auto-complete model – trained on the entire Internet – can accomplish a remarkable number of tasks if you ask it nicely.

 Note that the default model used by complete_prompt()

-is “davinci-002”, the 175-billion parameter base GPT-3 model.
+is “gpt-3.5-turbo-instruct”, essentially the model underlying the original ChatGPT.
 You can prompt different model variants using the model

 argument.↩︎